- 01 Does Formatting a Drive Erase Everything? No!

 - Apply the changes.

 In the same way to format a 64GB SD card to FAT32, you need to download EaseUS Partition Master to format a larger 128GB SD card to FAT32.
-No matter what capacity of your SD card is, you can directly format the SD card without losing disk storage with the help of the most efficient and powerful SD card formatting tool.
+No matter what capacity of your SD card is, you can directly apply reliable SD card formatter to format the SD card without losing disk storage with the help of the most efficient and powerful SD card formatting tool.

 Was This Page Helpful?